akukral/site-comparator/README.md

 ## 🔒 Security Considerations

 - Credentials are never logged or stored
-- Password input is hidden during interactive prompts
+- **Password input is completely hidden** - no keystrokes visible during interactive prompts
 - Environment variables are cleared after use
 - No sensitive data is included in reports
 - Supports secure authentication methods
+- Professional-grade password input using industry-standard libraries

 ## 📝 Examples